Talkback Live: Susan Rook

 Susan Rook was tapped to host this new and innovative show.
 Rook was a veteran news anchor.
 She had previously anchored CNN's Prime News with co-anchor Bernard Shaw.
 She worked her last prime time shift on July 28, 1994, and hosted the premiere show of Talkback Live on Monday, August 22, 1994 at 1PM ET.
 Rook served as a moderator in the third Presidential debates in 1992.
-Rook was a graduate of George Mason University in Fairfax, VA.
+Rook was a graduate of George Mason University in Fairfax, Virginia.
 She had previously worked at TV stations in Ft.
-Myers, FL and New Orleans, LA.
+Myers, Florida and New Orleans.
 Rook has often said that she was "a traffic cop on the information superhighway".